Clinical Rotations and Continuity Clinic

 The MICU is probably the favorite rotation for most of our residents.
 This is because of the incredible medical pathology, the great fellows and attendings that supervise this service, and a true multidisciplinary care team of nurses, nutritionists, physical therapists, and respiratory therapists.

-There are 2 “mega-teams” comprised of 2 R3s, 1 R2, 1 day intern and 1 night intern.
+There are two “mega-teams” comprised of two R3s, one R2, one day intern and one night intern.
 Each mega-team takes call every other day.
 The R3s take overnight (24-hour) call every 4th night, admitting with the day intern during the day and the night intern during the night.
+They go home after presenting the patients on rounds in the morning.
 Intern shifts are less than 16 hours.
 The R2, however, does most of the daytime admissions with the day intern.
 We devised this schedule to have junior residents have MICU experience during daylight hours, doing admissions and procedures with the pulmonary fellow and/or attending.
 By the time you are an R3 on an overnight MICU call, you are more than ready to run the ship.
 Even so, there is an in-house pulmonary fellow to help supervise the overnight intern and resident.

 UC Cardiology Inpatient Service:

 This is a combined CCU and cardiology floor rotation.
 Residents will admit to the floor and the unit.
-There are 2 teams of 2 upper level residents, 2 interns, 1 fellow and 1 attending.
+There are two teams of two upper level residents, two interns, one fellow and one attending.
 Each resident takes overnight call (24 hours) every 4th night, going home after presenting the next morning.
 Interns take call with the resident for 16 hours and go home.
 There is a night intern that comes in to relieve the day intern, provide cross-cover and help with overnight admissions.
 There is an in-house cardiology attending every night to teach and assist with sick patients.
-We have an active and outstanding group of cardiologists practicing at the cutting edge.
+We have an active and outstanding group of cardiologists practicing at the cutting edge, including an advanced heart failure program, mitral-clip service, and active TAVR program.

 UC General Medicine Consult Service: